okeeffed/cheat-sheets/AWS-Certified-Solutions-Architect.md

 3. Roles - You create roles and can then assign them to AWS resources
 4. Policies - document that defines permissions.
 Attach these to the above.

-## AWSCSA-5: Identity Access Management Crash Course
+## AWSCSA-5: IAM - Identity Access Management Crash Course

 Log into IAM.